The Wake Forest Geriatric Medicine Fellowship program hosts three training pathways:

 In this rotation fellows will learn the assessment and improvement of physical function, working with inpatient neuro-rehabilitation, outpatient rehabilitation, and specialists who focus on neurological, muscular and bone health.
 Fellows also will spend this quarter in the inpatient geriatric trauma consultative service.

-Fellows will focus on cognition, dementia, and geriatric psychiatry, mastering cognitive assessment and exploring management of dementia from initial diagnosis through end-of-life care (often occurs in long-term care).
-This rotation includes dementia training, geriatric psychiatry at Thomasville, Forsyth and the Salisbury VA, and additional time with the Memory Counseling Program.
-Fellows will spend this quarter in the Kulynych Geriatric Consult Clinic.
+Fellows will focus on cognition, dementia and geriatric psychiatry, mastering cognitive assessment and exploring management of dementia from initial diagnosis through end-of-life care (often occurs in long-term care).
+This rotation includes dementia training, geriatric psychiatry, Memory Counseling Program and the Kulynych Geriatric Consult Clinic.
+In addition, the fellows will gain exposure to the cutting-edge research done at the Sticht Center’s Alzheimer Disease Research Center.

 Models of Care

 As the structure of medical care changes with health policy reform, new models of care will be required to assist older adults in navigating the structure of medical care.
-Fellows will embed within the transitional and supportive care team, learn more about community-based organizations and resources that many older adults rely upon, and spend time within both traditional and novel primary care models.
-Fellows will also join the Continuing Care Retirement Community setting at Bermuda Village and spend time in the long-term care setting, learning about administrative responsibilities.
-Fellows will be responsible for home-based urgent care when available and will spend this quarter in the Kulynych Geriatric Consult Clinic.
+Fellows will embed within the transitional and supportive care team, learn more about community-based organizations and resources that many older adults rely upon, and spend time within both traditional and novel primary care models such as a PACE program.
+Fellows will also join the Continuing Care Retirement Community setting at Bermuda Village and spend time in the long-term care setting, in managing a skilled nursing panel of patients and learning about the role of a medical director in such a facility.

 This rotation encourages the application of the Function First concept in considering two sets of goals: a) goals of care for patients and families, and b) goals for your career as a geriatrician.
-Fellows will rotate with the Kate B. Reynolds Hospice Home, explore geriatric electives with geriatricians and other specialists who focus on aging patients, and work on a scholarly project of your choosing.
-Fellows will spend this quarter in the Kulynych Geriatric Consult Clinic.
+Fellows will rotate with the Kate B. Reynolds Hospice Home, Hospice & Palliative Care, and work on a scholarly project of your choosing.
+Fellows explore geriatric electives with geriatricians and other specialists who focus on aging patients.
+Electives that have been chosen in the past include dermatology, ophthalmology, sports medicine, podiatry and audiology.
+Electives will be scheduled after consultation with the fellow.

 The extensive research resources available through our Claude D. Pepper Older Americans Independence Center and Kulynych Center for Memory and Cognition Research, among others, provide the opportunity to interact with interdisciplinary faculty members of diverse backgrounds and research interests.
 Fellows develop skills to critically appraise the literature; throughout their training, they are given the opportunity to participate in research and quality improvement projects.